LaunchCodeEducation/data-analysis/src/chapters/lists/studio.rst

    iii. ``"parrots, cats, moose, alien eggs"`` iv. ``"blankets, pillows, eyepatches, alarm clocks"``

 b.
-Initialize a ``cargoHold`` array and add the cabinet arrays to it.
+Initialize a ``cargoHold`` list and add the cabinet lists to it.
 Print ``cargoHold`` to verify its structure.
 c.
 Query the user to select a cabinet (0-3) in the ``cargoHold``.
 d.
 Use bracket notation and a template literal to display the contents of